-The Assignment Editor allows you to adjust assignment level settings, such as the Grades Accepted Until date and the time limit.
-It also allows you to adjust question level settings, such as the amount of points each question is worth, and the attempt penalty for each question.
+The Assignment Editor allows you to adjust assignment-level settings, such as the Grades Accepted Until date and the time limit.
+It also allows you to adjust question-level settings, such as the number of points each question is worth and the attempt penalty for each question.

 Entering the Assignment Editor

 To enter the Assignment Editor, do the following:

 - In the Assignment List Page, select the Student Set associated with the assignment you would like to edit.

 - Click on the title of the assignment you would like to edit.

 - Once in the assignment, click the “Edit Assignment” button.
 This will bring up the Assignment Editor.

 Once you enter the Assignment Editor, you can alter the following assignment settings: